csound-flossmanual/csound-floss/book/06-b-record-and-play-buffers.md

-Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).^[See Chapter [03 G](03-g-user-defined-opcodes.md) &nbsp;for more information about writing UDOs in Csound.]
+Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).^[See Chapter [03 G](03-g-user-defined-opcodes.md) for more information about writing UDOs in Csound.]
 We will show here a version which in a way _re-invents the wheel_ as it creates an own sample-by-sample increment for reading and writing the buffer rather than using a pointer.
 This is mostly meant as example how open this field is for different user